Taiwan 'determined' to play international role, despite Chinese pressure | DW | 01.09.2020

 Wang described the Czech visit as a "provocation" and reiterated Beijing's stance that Taiwan is an inseparable part of China.

-'I am Taiwanese,' said Czech Senate leader Milos Vystrcil during a speech to Taiwan's lawmakers in Taipei on Tuesday

-Amid this series of high-level foreign visits to Taiwan, China has been increasing its military bluster towards Taiwan over the last few weeks.
+Amid this series of high-level foreign visits to Taiwan, China has been increasing its military bluster towards the island over the last few weeks.

-China announced earlier this month that it would hold four military exercises in the Taiwan Strait.
+Beijing announced earlier this month that it would hold four military exercises in the Taiwan Strait.
 Meanwhile, the US sent a warship through the Taiwan Strait in August, just a few days after Washington conducted a separate military exercise in the South China Sea.
-China has also protested against a US spy plane that allegedly observed a Chinese live drill military exercise.
+Beijing has also protested against a US spy plane that allegedly observed a Chinese live drill military exercise.

 Read more: South China Sea: China slams US over 'illegal sanctions'